 Back to Top

-US Nanny Institute sponsored a qualitative and quantitative nanny survey.
-As an education leader in childcare, US Nanny Institute’s goal is to share key insights into the nanny profession, articulate ways nannies can advance their careers, and educate families about the childcare industry.
+The US Nanny Institute sponsored a qualitative and quantitative nanny survey.
+As an education leader in childcare, the US Nanny Institute’s goal is to share key insights into the nanny profession, articulate ways nannies can advance their careers, and educate families about the childcare industry.
 The survey was authored by Dr. Jill Glathar.
-Under no circumstances shall US Nanny Institute, Amslee Institute or Dr. Jill Glathar or their affiliates or partners be liable for any indirect, incidental, consequential, special or exemplary damages arising out of or in connection with access or use of this market research data, whether or not the damages were foreseeable and whether or not US Nanny Institute, Amslee Institute or Dr. Jill Glathar was advised of the possibility of such damages.
+Under no circumstances shall the US Nanny Institute, Amslee Institute or Dr. Jill Glathar or their affiliates or partners be liable for any indirect, incidental, consequential, special or exemplary damages arising out of or in connection with access or use of this market research data, whether or not the damages were foreseeable and whether or not the US Nanny Institute, Amslee Institute or Dr. Jill Glathar was advised of the possibility of such damages.
 Any action you take upon the information on this website is strictly at your own risk.
-US Nanny Institute’s Nanny Survey 2019 is copyrighted with all rights reserved.
-For additional information about this market research study, contact email@example.com.
+The US Nanny Institute’s Nanny Survey 2019 is copyrighted with all rights reserved.
+For additional information about this market research study, contact firstname.lastname@example.org.

 This market research information is provided to help nannies and family-employers better understand the childcare industry and should not be construed as legal or financial advice.
 Views, thoughts, and opinions expressed in the market survey results are from survey respondents and do not communicate the views of Dr. Glathar or Amslee Institute.

 Nanny Survey Contents (Click to jump to a section)